2 min read

 demo highlights several Integrated Receivables capabilities that help institutions reduce friction and modernize quickly:

-• Automated onboarding cuts implementation time from weeks to hours, allowing treasury teams to take client lockboxes live more quickly using a templated, self-service setup.
+• Automated onboarding cuts setup time from weeks to hours, allowing treasury teams to set up new client lockboxes more quickly using a templated, self-service setup.

 • Configurable business rules significantly reduce exception rates and manual corrections.
 In one example, a client lowered its exception rate from 67% to 1% within days by applying advanced account validation rules.